 Details of the share of voting rights:

 Share of voting rights due to (financial/other) instruments in accordance with Sec.
 25a WpHG: 1.85% (corresponding to 779301 voting rights)

-of which held indirectly: 1.85% (corresponding to 779301 voting rights) Share of voting rights due to (financial/other) instruments in accordance with Sec.
-25 WpHG: 0.92% (corresponding to 388428 voting rights)
+Share of voting rights due to (financial/other) instruments in accordance with Sec.
+25 WpHG: